Start With the Easy Stuff

 I donated:

-- Pajama pants that never fit well
+- Pajama pants that never fit right in the first place

 4. Am I not excited to wear this?